International opportunities for Australians

 These appointments are designated security assessed positions; successful candidates must be Australian citizens and will be subject to a national security assessment.

-Trade Commissioners appointments to a particular location are generally of 4 years duration.
+Trade Commissioners appointments to a particular location are generally for either three or four years duration.

 What is a Trade Commissioner?